-This PCT may be impacted by groundwater drawdown associated with excavations of the Westmead and Parramatta construction sites.
-Potential for groundwater drawdown and its impact on GDE will most likely occur within the Hawksbury sandstone and will have the potential to cause the groundwater to lower below the required levels for PCT.
 Soils within the Westmead and Parramatta Stations are predominantly from the Blacktown soil unit- refer to EIS Chapter 19 (Soils and surface water quality-Stage 1); which is summarised to be strong setting acidic soils with localised salinity and sodicity found within gently undulating rises.

-The Clyde station footprint resides within disturbed terrain that has been extensively impacted by human activity including landfill and reworking of natural materials.
+The Clyde Maintenance and Stabling Facility (MSF) footprint resides within disturbed terrain that has been extensively impacted by human activity including landfill and reworking of natural materials.
 Within regions of historical landfilling, it is likely that rock, reworked soil, building waste and materials will be encountered causing limited fertility, low wet strength and provides limited low water availability.
 This indicates that plant roots will be in a highly variable soil profile across the WTP footprint with a risk of limited water availability becoming prevalent especially in the disturbed terrain profiles.

-In accordance with MCoA D122, a revised Groundwater Modelling Report will be prepared and submitted to the Secretary of DPE before the commencement of bulk excavations that will identify the groundwater drawdown effects (refer Section 6.3).
-The model will identify if additional monitoring or mitigation is required to reduce/prevent adverse impact on groundwater dependent ecosystems.
+In accordance with MCoA D122, a revised Groundwater Modelling Report was prepared and submitted to the Secretary before the commencement of bulk excavations to identify the groundwater drawdown effects (refer Section 6.3).
+The Rosehill and Wider Construction Site HIR was submitted to DPE on 14 July 2022 and 7 October 2022 respectively.
+The model identifies if additional monitoring or mitigation is required to reduce/prevent adverse impact on groundwater dependent ecosystems.